 The quality and international visibility of the basic and applied research by NCP teachers is reflected in numerous DFG projects, collaborations with top laboratories inside and outside Germany, and publications in influential international journals in the field of mind & brain.
-Recently, the core teachers of NCP (Prof. Müller and his group) have made very substantial contributions to two successful applications within the framework of the German federal government’s ‘Excellence initiative’, namely: the Graduate School of Systemic Neuroscience (GSN), of which the NCP pogram is now an official part, and the Excellence Cluster ‘Cognition for Technical Systems’ (CoTeSys).
-In addition, the NCP study program is closely linked to the new interdisciplinary ‘Munich Center for Neuroscience: Brain and Mind (MCN)’, which is funded by ‘LMUinitiativ’ initiative and provides an interdisciplinary umbrella for the integration of the mind & brain sciences in Munich; three new chairs of importance to the NCP program will be associated with the MCN: neuro-computing (linked to Neurobiology), functional neuro-imaging of cognition (Psychology and Neurology), and neurophilosophy (Philosophy).
+The core staff of NCP (Prof. Müller and his group) has made very substantial contributions to successful applications, e.g. within the framework of the German federal government’s ‘Excellence initiative’, namely: the Graduate School of Systemic Neuroscience (GSN-LMU), of which the NCP program is an official part, and the Excellence Cluster ‘Cognition for Technical Systems’ (CoTeSys).
+In addition, the NCP study program is closely linked to the interdisciplinary ‘Munich Center for Neuroscience: Brain and Mind’ (MCN), which is funded by ‘LMUinnovativ’ initiative and provides an interdisciplinary umbrella for the integration of the mind & brain sciences in Munich; three new chairs of importance to the NCP program will be associated with the MCN: neuro-computing (linked to Neurobiology), functional neuro-imaging of cognition (Psychology and Neurology), and neurophilosophy (Philosophy).

 Focus areas of research